sirarsalih/sirarsalih.github.io/_posts/2016-10-16-the-release-night-from-hell.md

 I cleaned the solution, rebuilt and completed the package restore.
 Compilation errors.
 It must be the NuGet packages, I thought.
 There must've been a delay and the package versions weren't updated properly in the config files.
 I checked the versions that were in the package server, indeed, there were four module dependencies that had outdated package versions.
 They needed to update to version X. This is a known problem that we sometimes experience.
 For some reason, our script that updates the packages in the feed doesn't see a code change and therefore doesn't trigger.
 The script checks for code changes that have happened during the last hour.
 I upped this value a couple of times.
 It wasn't after I upped the value to four weeks that the packages got updated (I have no idea why).
 Great, it's 03:45 PM and I'm on track.
 I did another restore of the packages and compiled the solution.
 Visual Studio tells me that it could not build the project dlls.
 No compilation error, just that dlls are missing.
 Interesting, never seen this during our release before.

 [<img src="{{ site.url }}/public/img/flight_1.jpg">]({{ site.url }}/public/img/flight_1.jpg)
+*A scene from the 2012 movie, Flight.
+Wish I had a first officer.*

 Dlls are missing.
 No compilation error.
 The words repeat themselves in my head.
 How is this possible?
 There must be some reference issues somewhere, but how?
 We never get this problem.
 No, it just can't be.
 I refuse to accept this error.
 It must be local, I'm pushing this.
 The build server will be green.
 The dice is cast.
 Let it go down in history, that at this point in time, I could've done many other things.
 Best case I could've tried to revert the commits, worst case I could've just deleted my local master branch and started the merge all over again.
 But keep in mind, at this point it's 04:15 PM this Friday and I'm not even halfway through finishing the release.
 I really just wanted to finish this component and finalize the release and leave the office by 05:00 PM.
 Was it reckless of me to push the code?
 Yes.
 The build server failed and it failed magnificently.
 Compilation errors all over the place, nothing builds.
 Now, I knew that I wasn't going home by 05:00 PM.

 [<img src="{{ site.url }}/public/img/flight_2.jpg">]({{ site.url }}/public/img/flight_2.jpg)
+*A scene from the 2012 movie, Flight.*

 I was supposed to prepare this component for release and inform the infrastructure team, so that they could manually start the deployment after the server change had been made.
 I went over to the team and told them that I would be in the office for a while.
 We chuckled a little bit.